hyperknot/open-protector-standard/problems_solutions.md

 **Proposed solution**: Introduce weight ranges.
 Test each protector at both ends of the weight range.

 ### 2. Under-calculated dummy weight

 There is another problem with the existing test's 50 kg dummy weight: it is extremely under-calculated.

 It is based on the faulty assumption that if we measure the forces acting on the pilot, we only care about the weight compressing the spine.
 Consequently, the current formula took the average adult torso weight of 50 kg and has used it for decades.

 But here lies a very serious logical fallacy!
-The primary criterion for all our measurements is to ensure that the protectors don't bottom out: it doesn't matter what's compressing them—it can be a pilot + harness + ballast or even a bag of sand!
+The primary criterion for all our measurements is to ensure that the protectors don't bottom out: it doesn't matter what's compressing them - it can be a pilot + harness + ballast or even a bag of sand!
 We are measuring how the protector behaves under real-world compression; thus, we have to simulate real-world compression events.

 For a competition pilot flying at 125 kg take-off weight, this cannot be a 50 kg dummy!